Starting an LLC can feel overwhelming.

 Your chosen name must be unique and not in use by another business.

 Search your state’s LLC database to ensure your desired name is available.
-Most states offer this service online.
+Most states offer this as a free service online.

 ➤ MORE: Come up with the perfect name for your LLC